-(1) The Secretary shall not accept, and shall consider ineffective, a Special Meeting Request if (u) such Special Meeting Request does not comply with ARTICLE ELEVENTH of the corporation's certificate of incorporation and these By-laws, or relates to an item of business that is not a proper subject for stockholder action under applicable law, (v) the Special Meeting Request is received by the corporation during the period commencing one hundred twenty (120) days prior to the first anniversary of the date of the immediately preceding annual meeting of stockholders and ending on the date of the final adjournment of the next annual meeting of stockholders, (w) an identical or substantially similar item (a "Similar Item") to that included in the Special Meeting Request was presented at any meeting of stockholders held within one (1) year prior to receipt by the corporation of such Special Meeting Request, (x) a Similar Item, including the election or removal of directors, is already included in the corporation's notice as an item of business to be brought before a meeting of the stockholders that has been called but not yet held, (y) such Special Meeting Request was made in a manner that involved a violation of Regulation 14A under the Exchange Act, or other applicable law or (z) such Special Meeting Request is presented by a stockholder that has violated the reporting requirements of Section 13 of the Exchange Act.
+(1) The Secretary shall not accept, and shall consider ineffective, a Special Meeting Request if (u) such Special Meeting Request does not comply with ARTICLE ELEVENTH of the corporation's certificate of incorporation and these By-laws, or relates to an item of business that is not a proper subject for stockholder action under applicable law, (v) the Special Meeting Request is received by the corporation during the period commencing one hundred twenty (120) days prior to the first anniversary of the date of the immediately preceding annual meeting of stockholders and ending on the date of the final adjournment of the next annual meeting of stockholders, (w) an identical or substantially similar item (a "Similar Item") to that included in the Special Meeting Request, (x) a Similar Item, including the election or removal of directors, is already included in the corporation's notice as an item of business to be brought before a meeting of the stockholders that has been called but not yet held, (y) such Special Meeting Request is presented by a stockholder that has violated the reporting requirements of Section 13 of the Exchange Act.
 For purposes hereof, a Similar Item will not include the proposal for an election or removal of one or more directors, unless such proposal was presented at an annual meeting of the stockholders or special meeting of the stockholders which was held within one hundred twenty (120) days of the Secretary's receipt of the Special Meeting Request.